Wilmette Dethatching Lawn Services

 Understanding Thatch Buildup in Wilmette’s Heavy Clay Soils

-Wilmette’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soils, as identified by the USDA Web Soil Survey.
-These soils are poorly drained, with a high water table in spring and an alkaline pH (7.0-8.5), which slows microbial activity and organic matter decomposition.
-The result is a tendency for thatch—a dense layer of undecomposed stems and roots—to accumulate more rapidly than in well-drained soils.
-Illinois’ humid summers promote vigorous Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further limit decomposition.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound:
+Wilmette’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
+These soils are poorly drained, with a high water table in spring and an alkaline pH (7.0-8.5), which slows organic matter decomposition due to limited oxygen and microbial activity.
+The region’s humid summers promote rapid Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further stress the soil.
+In these anaerobic clay conditions, thatch—a layer of undecomposed stems and roots—accumulates quickly.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, it compounds drainage issues, restricts air movement to roots, and creates favorable conditions for fungal diseases common in Illinois.
+Homeowners should watch for:

 - Thinning turf despite fertilization